greynewell/musegpt/README.md

 - **gemma-2b-it.fp16.gguf**

 Any model compatible with `llama.cpp` should work with `musegpt`.
-Feel free to experiment with different models to find the best one for your needs - and raise a pull request!
+Feel free to experiment with different models to find the best one for your needs—and raise a pull request!

 ## Contributing